This piece was originally published on March 23, 2020, and was updated on January 3, 2023.

 But is it the best advice today, in the era of rapidly rising interest rates and sky-high home prices?

 Note: This article is for informative purposes only.
 Consult a mortgage broker to determine your best mortgage options and a fee-only financial advisor to discuss your overall financial strategy.

 Why a 20% down payment?

-The adage of putting a 20% down payment on a house or condo is founded on sound financial principals.
-A 20% down payment offers many economic benefits, including the elimination of mortgage default insurance, and protection in case the housing market corrects.
-On the other hand, saving a 20% down payment on a home is a significant financial feat, especially with Canada’s average home pricing hovering around $504,000.
+The adage of putting a 20% down payment on a house or condo is founded on sound financial principles.
+A 20% down payment offers many economic benefits, including the elimination of mortgage default insurance (often called CMHC insurance), and protection in case the housing market corrects.
+On the other hand, saving a 20% down payment on a home is a significant financial feat, especially with Canada’s average home price hovering around $630,000 according to the Canadian Real Estate Association.
 To save a 20% down payment on a home purchase of that size could take years, and a lot can happen with the housing market during that time.

-If you’ve just started saving for a home and you’re wondering whether you really need to save for a 20% down payment, here are som other questions to consider.
+If you’ve just started saving for a home and you’re wondering whether you really need to save for a 20% down payment, here are some other questions to consider.

 Want a better mortgage rate?

 How much do you need for a down payment?

 First, let’s talk about the law.
 In Canada, you must pay at least 5% of the home’s purchase price in cash.
 This percentage is the minimum for homes valued under $500,000, but you are allowed to put down more.
 For homes priced between $500,000 and $1 million, you’ll need at least 10% of the part of the price above $500,000 in cash.
 If the home’s purchase price is over $1 million, you’ll need a full 20% deposit.